Mental health support - COVID-19

-ROSC is provided by UnitingCare Wesley Bowden and supports carers (14 year and up) who are caring for an adult with a mental illness.
+UnitingCare Wesley Bowden provides support for carers (14 years and up) who are caring for an adult with a mental illness.

 Carer Coordinators work closely with carers to discuss their specific needs and requirements and to develop an individual carer support plan.
 A Young Carers Coordinator works with carers aged 14 to 25 years.
 Support may include:

 - Information about mental illness